Dandong Liaoning, China Travel Guide

 Organized English-language cooking classes are not widely advertised for tourists.
 Inquire with private guides.

-Community-based tourism initiatives are not widely developed or promoted for foreign tourists in Dandong.
+Community-tourism projects based on are not widely developed or promoted for tourists from other countries in Dandong.

 Engage politely with locals to understand their customs and way of life.